tykangler/Atlas/src/Atlas.NarratorService/README.md

 ## Messaging

 This project will use GRPC for communication and messaging. (just to try something new).
-The gRPC service will take in a stream of `DocumentRequest` and output a stream of `Relationship`.
-Note that ordering is preserved.
+The gRPC service will take in a single `DocumentRequest` and output a stream of `Relationship`.
+`DocumentRequest` can be either a long document or a document extract.

+### Chunking

+We will be sending either:
+1. the entire document (parsed text + phrases)
+2. document chunks (parsed text + phrases)

+Let's go with option 2.
+There's no need to stream the document chunks.

 ### Formats